robohydra/robohydra/documentation/index.md

   a bit differently than the `path` property in other heads.
 In this case, it's not a regular expression, but a path under which everything is considered handled by the head.
 It defaults to `/`.
+* `indexFiles` (optional): the list of files that will be considered "index" (ie. if a request comes for a directory, and that directory contains one of the index files, the index file is served instead).
+Defaults to `index.html`, `index.htm`, `home.html`, `home.htm`.
+Order matters, first matching file will be used as index.
 * `fs` (optional): an object that behaves like Node's `fs` module.
 Useful if you need to fake stuff.
 * `mime` (optional): an object that behaves like Node's `mime`